 Problem #1: Unclear responsibilities

 Due to the flexible aspect of a matrix structure, employees can move around from position to position and from team to team, and their goals are constantly changing.
-Moreover, employees also have more than one manager, which in turns means that they have more than one manager to report to which can create further employee confusion.
+Moreover, employees also have more than one manager, which in turn means that they have more than one manager to report to thereby creating further employee confusion.
 A big issue that can arise in matrix structures is that employees may be unclear about their expectations and tasks at hand.
 In fact, research by McKinsey asserts that only a minority of matrixed employees are clear about their goals, whereas 60% of non-matrixed employees know what is expected of them.

 Solution: Set SMART goals

 Setting SMART goals, which stands for specific, measurable, attainable, realistic, and time bound, are important in any workplace team, but for a matrix structure with different departments working together they are critical.
 Only 68% of senior managers fully understand organizational goals.
 Therefore, it makes it more critical to have organizational goals aligned and communicated clearly for everyone in the organization.

-To be successful, companies need to be able to set clear goals that are actionable and easy to keep track of.
+To be successful, companies need to be able to set clear goals that are actionable and easy to track.
 In fact, those who set actionable tasks for goals and initiate weekly progress reporting to their peers tend to achieve 40% more than if they didn’t.
 The goals also need to be specific, so that each employee has a clear view of their responsibilities.
 Moreover, goals need to be measurable so that the progress can be assessed.
-Goals should also be time-bound, with a clear start and end date, and managers need to be able to track goal progress (check out Pavestep's goal management solution which helps managers track all their employees tasks in one place).
+Goals should also be time-bound, with a clear start and end date, and managers need to be able to track goal progress (check out Pavestep’s goal management solution which helps managers track all their employees tasks in one place).